Project-Reclass/toynet-flask/README.md

 _____

 ### About the Makefile
-The `Makefile` facilitates common workflows, run `make help` for detailed instructions.
+The `Makefile` facilitates common workflows.
+You can use the Makefile to run everything in Docker containers, as opposed to running Flask locally as described above.
+The Makefile has build targets that build the Docker image and other build targets that run the image as a container.

-You can use it to run everything in Docker containers, as opposed to running Flask locally as described above.
+**Note** Run `$ make help` for more detailed instructions about the build targets to help understand the above steps.
+The instructions above are basically saying that the commands listed or building the image are compatible with how the Makefile works (specifically, that they will tag the images in a way that other Makefile commands will also work).

 ### About Swagger API Documentation